-What if we illuminated sound, gave it texture or motion, colour or form?
+This project asks, what if we illuminated sound, gave it texture or motion, colour or form?
 Would the priority change?
 Would we ‘see’ things differently?
 For the visually impaired, this is already a truth.

-The purpose of this project is to take a deep look at the role sound plays in ordinary working lives by showcasing it with focus.
+The purpose of this project is to take a deep look at the role sound plays in ordinary lives by showcasing it with focus.

 Here’s the journey thus far…